accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Durability__.
 Data must be recoverable, if a set of disks went bad.
 Data must be available (with reconstruct) to user reads, if a set of nodes went offline.

   * __Performance__.
 Compared to plain replication, reading (reconstruct) EC data incurs significant cost when part of data is offline, especially the tail latency.
-With less storage copies, total bandwidth to serve aggregately is capped.
+With less storage copies, total aggregated bandwidth to serve is capped.

 EC codecs have great richness in schema variety, especially combined with cluster layouts and user traffic patterns.
 Briefly, main schemas come from below classes